-Mat 3a builds on skills from Mats 1 and 2.
-With Mat 3a, use a specific structure to write sentences about a main character solving a problem.
-The directions and mat are identified by the star symbol, meaning it is for young writers with intermediate ability.
+Mat 4a builds on skills from Mats 1, 2, and 3.
+With Mat 4a, use a specific structure to write sentences about a sequence of events happening in a specific order.
+The directions and mat are identified by the star symbol, meaning it is for young writers with intermediate abilities.